 The Lancet Oncology, 20:6, June 2019

-A predictor of early disease recurrence in breast cancer patients using a cell-free RNA and protein liquid biopsy
+A predictor of early disease recurrence in patients with breast cancer using a cell-free RNA and protein liquid biopsy

 A Lasham, SJ Fitzgerald, N Knowlton, T Robb, P Tsai, MA Black, L Williams, SY Mehta, G Harris, AN Shelling, C Blenkiron, CG Print